 Share of Voice

-Share of Voice (SoV) is a measure of the market your brand owns compared to your competitors, and could be your secret weapon for growth in the coming months and years.
+Share of Voice (SoV) is a measure of the market your brand owns compared to your competitors when advertising, and could be your secret weapon for growth in the coming months and years.

 With all things being equal, a business that has a Share of Voice greater than its Share of Market (SoM) is likely to gain a higher market share in the long run.
 Why is this?
 Well, because over time, as you continue your marketing activities, your brand recognition and equity will only grow, affording you a greater market share.

 In every market, there will be an equilibrium between your SoV and SoM, which will dictate your position.
 Gradually as you continue to overspend your Share of Voice, your business will eventually move closer towards the equilibrium, naturally increasing your market share.

 Excess Share of Voice (ESoV) is calculated as Share of Voice – Share of Market.
 On average, research company Nielson have found that a 10 point difference between Share of Voice and Share of Market leads to 0.5% of extra market share growth.